Where to stay in Porto - A Local's Neighborhood Guide

 Where to stay

-Infante de Sagres - The historic 5-star Infante de Sagres is a must if you have the budget for it.
-Classy but not too chic, with stained glass windows and beautiful furniture and chandeliers that make the hotel worth a guided visit on their own.
-A room usually costs around $200-350 USD.
+Hospes Infante de Sagres - The historic 5-star Infante de Sagres is a must if you have the budget for it.
+Classy but not snobby, the stained glass windows, beautiful furniture, and decadent chandeliers make the hotel worth visiting even if you aren't staying here! $250-350 USD.

-PortoBay Flores - Another great option for 5-star luxury smack in the heart of the city.
-On a pedestrianized street, the hotel is housed in a historic building that has been immaculately updated with modern comforts and amenities.
-Nightly rates start from $200-350 USD.
+PortoBay Flores - Another excellent option for 5-star luxury smack in the heart of the city.
+On pedestrianized Rua das Flores, the hotel is housed in a historic building that has been immaculately updated with modern comforts and amenities. $300 USD.

-Chic & Basic Gravity - The Chic & Basic Gravity hotel is another good choice.
-This is a very creative place that is doing things very differently from other hotels, so staying here is a unique experience (you’ll understand what I mean when you walk inside!).
-Rooms from $125 USD.
+Chic & Basic Gravity - The Chic & Basic Gravity hotel is one of my favorite budget-to-midrange hotels in the city.
+It's a very creative place that is doing things very differently from other hotels, so staying here is a unique experience (you’ll understand what I mean when you walk inside!). $125 USD.

 Casa Carolina - A charming guesthouse just far enough from the the busiest part of Clérigos to be quiet and relaxed, but still convenient. $120 USD.